 Learn More About the Effects of General Anesthesia

 We prioritize your safety and comfort at La Cantera Dental Group.
 General anesthesia can help extremely anxious patients get through lengthy or complex dental treatments.
-If you have any questions or would like to schedule an appointment, please call our office today!
+If you have any questions or would like to schedule an appointment, please call us today!
+We have one office on La Cantera Pkwy and another at the Park Oaks Center.